Panyijar County

-Payinjiar County was "once a thriving agricultural area before decades of war forced inhabitants to migrate elsewhere."
+Panyijar County was "once a thriving agricultural area before decades of war forced inhabitants to migrate elsewhere."

 "The United Nations says that up to 40,000 people are displaced to islands in the Bahr el Jebel River and surrounding wetlands in Unity State’s Panyijar County.

 Payinjiar County is the southernmost in Unity State and was the last place of refuge for thousands of people who fled southward during government offensives into Unity State from the northwest in January and February.
 The Nyuongland becomes a safe place until the R-ARCSS signed on September 12 2018.

 The county was also attacked by government Forces and backed cattle raiders from neighboring Lakes State.
 At the county headquarters about half of the houses have been burned down, as well as villages elsewhere."